jiajunng/amq-federation-openshift-demo/README.md

 # amq-federation-openshift-demo
 This demo deploys an AMQ messaging layer which simulates the messaging federation of two different OpenShift clusters using AMQ Interconnect.
-It is often an usual case of having more than one datacenters located away from one another and there is a need to connect messaging brokers into one logical cluster.
+As it has became more of an usual usecase where one datacenters located away from one another hence there is a need to connect messaging brokers into one logical cluster.
 ![demo_end_goal](https://user-images.githubusercontent.com/25560159/79966715-6c131a80-84c0-11ea-9409-1049b6ddb37a.png)

-For demo sake, OpenShift namespaces will be used to simulate two different regions.
+For demo sake, OpenShift namespaces will be used to simulate two different clusters.

 ## Prerequisites/Requirements
 * 1x OpenShift cluster (Tested on v4.3)